yuantn/MI-AOD/README.md

 ├── script.sh
 ```

-The code files and folders shown above are the main part of MIAL, while other code files and folders are created following MMDetection to avoid potential problems.
+The code files and folders shown above are the main part of MI-AOD, while other code files and folders are created following MMDetection to avoid potential problems.

 The explanation of each code file or folder is as follows:

 - **epoch_based_runner.py**: Code for training and test in each epoch, which can be called by `./apis/train.py`.

-- **configs**: Configuration folder, including running settings, model settings, dataset settings and other custom settings for active learning and MIAL.
+- **configs**: Configuration folder, including running settings, model settings, dataset settings and other custom settings for active learning and MI-AOD.

   - **\_\_base\_\_**: Base configuration folder provided by MMDetection, which only need a little modification and then can be recalled by `.configs/MIAL.py`.